What

 concurrency theory, automata theory, algebra, and geometry.

-You are at the page of its online seminar.
+You are at the page of its former online seminar.

 How